Liverpool Cathedral: Scott's first design

 Although young, Scott was steeped in ecclesiastical design and well versed in the Gothic revival style, his grandfather, Sir Gilbert Scott, and father, George Gilbert Scott, Jr., having designed numerous churches.
 George Bradbury, the surveyor to the Cathedral Committee, reported, "Mr. Scott seems to have inherited the architectural genius so marked in the Scott family for the last three or four generations ...
 He is very pleasant, agreeable, enthusiastic, tall and looks considerably older than he actually is."
 Appearances notwithstanding, Scott's inexperience prompted the Cathedral Committee to appoint Bodley to oversee the detailed architectural design and building work.
 Work began without delay.
 The foundation stone was laid by King Edward VII in 1904.
-Sir Frederick Radcliffe, known as the 'Father of the Cathedral' was chief executive of the building committee from 1913-1934 and supported Scott's appointment.
+Sir Frederick Radcliffe, known as the 'Father of the Cathedral' was chief executive of the building committee from 1913 to 1934 and supported Scott's appointment.

 Cotton observes that it was generous of Bodley to enter into a working relationship with a young and untried student.
 Bodley had been a close friend of Scott's father, but his collaboration with the young Scott was fractious, especially after Bodley accepted commissions to design two cathedrals in the US, (Note: These were for Washington, D.C. (for American Episcopal church) and San Francisco.
 The latter was not built.) necessitating frequent absences from Liverpool.
 Scott complained that this "has made the working partnership agreement more of a farce than ever, and to tell the truth my patience with the existing state of affairs is about exhausted".
 Scott was on the point of resigning when Bodley died suddenly in 1907, leaving him in charge.
 The Cathedral Committee appointed Scott sole architect, and though it reserved the right to appoint another co-architect, it never seriously considered doing so.